wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ### Client and Database side pooling together

 There is a third option where you use pgBouncer in front of your database as database side pooling, and you also implement pooling to pgBouncer on the client side to benefit from long lived connections.
-This may require a a little bit of tuning to get right, but you get the best of both worlds.
+This may require a little bit of tuning to get right, but you get the best of both worlds.

 ## Setting up pgbouncer locally